teamz-comp523/vcp/user_story.md

 As an authenticated user, in order to display the captures of each scene, I can create a new capture and upload video files to the app.

-As an authenticated user, in order to retireve the files (projects/scenes/captures) uploaded, I can wait till the process ends and download files from the cloud.
+As an authenticated user, in order to retrieve the files (projects/scenes/captures) uploaded, I can wait till the process ends and download files from the cloud.

 As an authenticated user, in order to know how to use the app, I can go to the support page and check for any useful tips.